 Promoting & Protecting the PA Profession

 For years NYSSPA’s Governmental Affairs Committee has been active promoting the PA profession introducing legislation and regulatory changes that have improved PA’s practice.
 NYSSPA also plays defense by watching for and addressing legislation that may adversely affect PAs.
-To guide us in the legislative arena, NYSSPA now has Capital Health Consulting, a woman-owned, Albany-based company as our lobbying team.
+To guide us in the legislative arena, NYSSPA now has Capital Health Consulting, a female-owned, Albany-based company as our lobbying team.

 NYSSPA has had many successes in the past:

 - Further expansion to schedule II-V prescriptive privileges